Fifth Grade through Eighth Grade

 In the Social Studies curriculum, students explore the historical world in which they make comparisons, explore causes and effects, study historical figures, and begin to realize the importance of history and its path for the future within our won country and through the world.
 Field trips are planned to support the historical content of the middle school classes.

-Students in fifth through eighth grade also receive weekly instruction in Art, PE, Robotics, and Music.
+Students in fifth through eighth grade also receive weekly instruction in Art, Computer Science, PE, Robotics, and Music.
 Spanish is taught through a program designated for a Spanish 1 Course but split into four sections, leaving 8th graders able to test into Spanish 2 in High School.

 Our Digital Learning resources provide teachers and students with the tools for applying technology on various levels throughout the academic day.
 The Computer Lab has 30 brand new iMacs along with a 3D printer, and RealTouch Interactive Display.
 Classrooms are equipped with tools to give teachers the types of media to integrate into their lessons.
 The 1:1 student iPads and iPad Apps are integrated into lessons where and when the use of the technology will enhance the learning of the objectives.
 Our Lower School classes use their iPads to attain increased engagement and differentiated instruction.